pkam-theAmbitious/ZuZeigen/README.md

-# ZuZeigen
+# zuZeigenJava
-Here are some Projects just to show of
+Here are a few Java Projects i found